pyodide/pyodide/docs/usage/type-conversions.md

 ## Importing Python objects into Javascript

-A Python object in the `__main__` global scope can imported into Javascript using the {any}`pyodide.globals.get` function.
-Given the name of the Python object to import, `pyodide.globals.get` returns the object translated to Javascript.
+A Python object in the `__main__` global scope can imported into Javascript using the `pyodide.globals.get` method.
+Given the name of the Python object to import, it returns the object translated to Javascript.

 ```js
 let sys = pyodide.globals.get('sys');